Sharpe family murders: Aftermath

-On 29 March 2004, Sharpe visited a local Bunnings Warehouse hardware store in Frankston, where he purchased a roll of duct tape, two tarpaulins, and an electric chainsaw.
+On 29 March 2004, Sharpe visited a local Bunnings hardware store in Frankston, where he purchased a roll of duct tape, two tarpaulins, and an electric chainsaw.
 The following day, he exhumed Kemp’s body and cut it into three pieces.
 He then wrapped the remains in a tarpaulin and disposed of them, along with the chainsaw, in waste collection bins at the Mornington transfer station.
 On the same day, he sent a forged e-mail to Kemp's family in New Zealand to create the impression she was alive and well.
 Rather than comfort the family, Sharpe's e-mail raised further concerns, and Kemp's mother reported her disappearance to police in Dunedin.
 Sharpe told police that Kemp had moved to the nearby Melbourne suburb of Chelsea with their daughter, and denied any knowledge of or involvement in her disappearance.
 He also arranged for flowers in Kemp's name to be delivered to his mother-in-law on her birthday.

 During May 2004, Sharpe gave several media interviews, appearing on national television to speak of his wife and child's disappearance.
 His strange behaviour attracted attention.
 In part of his appeal he said: "Anna, our marriage may be over but I still love you and you are the mother of our beautiful daughter Gracie, whom we both adore more than anyone else".
 Sharpe then said he had spoken to his wife a week earlier and he asked for anyone with information to come forward.
 However, he also maintained that she had run off with another man.

 Sharpe's use of the past tense also aroused police suspicion that Kemp and Gracie were both dead.